 In the mid 1980s, whilst at school, I discovered a genre of literature.
 This was exclusive to those books penned by a collection of authors known as the “Angry Young Men”.
 In addition with thanks to further encouragement shown by Mr Thompson (my old English Literature teacher), I was to become an avid collector and reader of Kitchen Sink Realism books.

 For over thirty years it’s become a labour of love of mine to source many of these out of print social realism / Kitchen Sink Realism books.
 The first book I read was Stan Barstow’s A Kind Of Loving at the age of14.
-In October 1985, my interest was to further ignite.
+By October 1985, my interest was to further ignite.
 The novel to film adaption of Room At The Top by John Braine was to be broadcast on tv.

 The Appeal Of Kitchen Sink Realism Books